lgrimes/CLG-iosIntro/README.md

 Setup the app to use [Core Data](https://developer.apple.com/documentation/coredata) and create a 'Restaurant' core data model based on the data we pull from Zomato

+## Survey

+We would love it if you could give us some feedback on how you found the workshop today: [Survey](https://codelikeagirl.typeform.com/to/bz45kf)

 ## Helpful Links